jsdelivrbot/The-Solar-System/README.md

 ## How to use:

-Most importantly, the style (CSS) on page having scalable text is applicable to entire book whenever text takes over.
-Note the very little amount of CSS that is required!
+Feel free to use any of the code or context for your own project.
+Most likely you're gonna need the CSS (style) to scale text across mobile, tablets and desktop.
+Observe the very small amount CSS that is required!

 ## Additional reference:
 If you're into Codepen for front-end experiments then you might want to check out some of these [pieces](http://codepen.io/marvindanig/public/) too.